oldVinyl/21projects/README.md

 - To be honestly honest, i nearly gave up on something that is supposed to be easy when i realized that i didnt know how to implement the delete button.
 But i didnt.
 And inevitable, eventually, i figured it out!

 **Bugs to fix:**
-- Update list after add/delete without reloading everything bc it removes the checked properties
+- ~~Update list after add/delete without reloading everything bc it removes the checked properties~~
 - ~~When the array is empty, the last deleted element stays...why?~~
 - Unaligned display!
 - CSS and styling
 - ~~There has to be a more efficient way to implement the delete button...but for now, im proud of my work :>~~
-- __21/03/2025__ sync the checklist to rendertodo(), add it as a property??

 **Updates:**
+__21/03/2025__
-- __21/03/2025__ implemented the delete button :>
+- implemented the delete button :>
 - the input empties out after you click 'Add'
 - fixed the empty array discrepancy by force setting the arr to [] when todos.length === 0.
 Now displays a cute little 'Nothing to see here!' message when the array is empty :3
+- fixed the 'checked' property issue.

 ## 2. Expenses Tracker
 **Level:**